 Reaching Consumers – On The High Street

 This is our new instalment of Experiential Audience Guides, which this time looks at engaging with consumers.
-Our first instalment covers experiential activity on the high street leading on into other guides covering other key shopping locations including within shopping centres, inside stores and at out of town retail parks.
+Our first instalment covers experiential activity on the high street (street marketing) leading on into other guides covering other key shopping locations including within shopping centres, inside stores and at out of town retail parks.

 Where To Go?